thunderbird/webext-support/scripts/preferences/README.md

 can update the local cache.

-After the cache has been set up, the `getPref()`, `setPref()` and `clearPref()` functions will interact synchronously with local cache instead of making asynchronous calls to the WebExtention background page.
+After the cache has been set up, the `getPref()`, `setPref()` and `clearPref()` functions will interact synchronously with the local cache instead of making asynchronous calls to the WebExtention background page.